INPUTrrr0/CSC2542Project/README.md

 # TODO
 - Implementing agents above (manage the hyperparameters in a yaml for each algorithm)
+- Give more reward (>1) if it uses less time steps
 - Eval mode
 - Plotting (curve for steps to reach the goals, successful rate, ...)
 - Systematic logging